-Walking is another way that I love to move my body and get fresh air.
+Walking is another way I love to move my body and get fresh air.
 Weather permitting, I walk daily.
 It's a bit of a challenge in New England in the winter, but snowy walks are pretty.

 Recharge your battery.

 Chat with friends, and plan FaceTime or Zoom calls with family.
 Being cooped up in the house with the same people can be stressful.
 Take some of the pressure off and text and talk to others.

 Make a list of things that make you smile.

 Being grateful is essential for our well-being.
 “Living your life with gratitude helps you notice the little wins—like the bus showing up right on time, a stranger holding the door for you, or the sun shining through your window when you wake up.
 Each of these small moments strings together to create a web of well-being that, over time, strengthens your ability to notice the good.”

 Ideas for Practicing Mindful Gratitude